 Marketing is more important than inventing

-With all products, the key to profit is not in the invention or manufacturing (although those are valuable), but in the marketing . . .
+With all products, the key to profit is not in the invention or manufacturing.
+It is the marketing.
 That is where I spend most of my time.
 Marketing, not inventing.
 Day after day, month after month, year after year.
 I am constantly working on ways to SELL what I have invented.

 Inventing is only the beginning.
-If I was to put a value on it, I would say it is worth about 2.5% of the success of a product.
+If I was to put a value on it, I would say it is worth about 2% or 3% of the success of a product.
 It just so happens, that is approximately the normal royalty fee paid to patent owners...IF they are fortunate enough to land a licensing deal.
 But getting a royalty licensing deal is extremely rare, as discussed more fully below.
-Another 2.5% of the value is making a functional prototype and developing the manufacturing tooling and supply channels.
-The other 95% of the success of a product is marketing.
+Another small percentage of the value is making a functional prototype and developing the manufacturing tooling and supply channels.
+Almost all of the success of an invention is due to marketing.

 Inventors are too much in love with our own ideas.
 We get frustrated when others don't have our enthusiasm, not to mention the willingness to invest.
 I have listened to many people with ideas they believe will revolutionize an industry.
-They just can't understand that their idea might be cool, but it lacks the necessary ingredients for commercial success" which I will discuss on this page.
+They just can't understand that their idea might be cool, but it lacks the necessary "ingredients for commercial success" which I will discuss on this page.

 I have been guilty of this too.
-Before I learned my lesson, I invented and developed some products at great expense that I was "sure" would succeed, only to find out that being in love with my own invention gets in the way of understanding the marketplace’s wants or needs, and willingness to spend enough money on it to make it viable!
+Before I learned my lesson, I invented and developed some products at great expense that I was "sure" would succeed, only to find out that being in love with my own invention gets in the way of understanding the marketplace’s wants or needs, and its willingness to buy it for a price that makes it viable!

 I have developed functional prototypes that performed as designed.
 They have impressed people.
 In some cases, I went ahead and developed expensive tooling and manufacturing because I was SURE it would be a commercial success, launched expensive advertising campaigns, but failed to sell enough to pay for the advertising.
-Those are commercial failures.
+Those were commercial failures.
 But they were also educational and taught me to do a better job of evaluating the need and other elements discussed on this page.
-After learning those hard lessons, I have saved a lot of money using the filters and criteria described on this page.
+After learning those hard lessons, I have saved a lot of money using the filters and criteria I will outline here.

-My definition for success is NOT merely coming up with an idea.
-I define success as "commercial profitability."
+My definition for success is not merely coming up with an idea.
+I define success as being "commercially profitable."
 What other definition could possibly justify the time and expense of inventing a product?
-Over my career as an inventor, I would put my success rate at about 3 in 10 which I have come to find out is better than most inventors, but far less than the public perception.
+Over my career as an inventor, I would put my success rate at about 5 out of 10 which I have come to find out is better than most inventors, but far less than the public perception.
 Some people observe my successful products or companies, and think that I always win.
 But that is not the case.
 However, I've gotten a lot better at it the last half of my career than the first half.
 It's a learning curve.
-I now significantly increase my rate of success with by abandoning ideas that do ont meet the criteria on this page.
+I now significantly increase my rate of success by abandoning ideas that do not meet the criteria on this page.

 I submit the following for your consideration.

 If you are interested in making money with your invention, start with a patent search.
 Fortunately, this has become inexpensive and easy with today’s technology.
 It is as simple as searching for your idea.
 For instance, searching for "patents for adjustable golf clubs" will yield several interesting results.
 Or, you can just go directly to https://patents.google.com and have some fun.
 You can search by number, name, category, and key phrases.
 When you find a patent that is similar, you can "drill down" through the "prior art" patents.
-In a few minutes, you will have a pretty good idea of what has already been patented.
+In a few minutes, you will have a pretty good idea if similar products have already been patented.
 And they probably have.
 It is rare to have a completely unique idea.

-For instance, when I did a search for my Adjustable Golf Club, I found that there had been 118 patents issued for adjustable or telescopic clubs since 1895.
-And the one in 1895 was pretty creative.
+When I did a search for my Adjustable Golf Club, I found that there had been 118 patents issued for adjustable or telescopic clubs since 1895.
+In fact, the one in 1895 was pretty creative.
 Fortunately, I also learned from reviewing those patents that no previous patent had the design or features I was planning.
-So even though there were a lot of prior patents, I knew I could make some claims that were unique...which is the key to getting a patent.
+So even though there were a lot of patents, I knew I could make some claims that were unique...which is the key to getting a patent.
 I also concluded that none of those 118 patents had been successfully marketed since none were talked about in the golf industry.
 Yet, every one of those inventors believed they had invented something the golf world would love.
 Would my design be any different?
 Could I succeed where everyone else had failed?
 I still had research to do.

 I will repeat that another way.
 A patent doesn't stop someone from copying you.
 It only buys you the right to spend more money to try to stop knock-offs.
-You have to take them to court and win...and then you have to prevail at getting any financial rewards that might be awarded.
-But the world is full of low-level knock off perpetrators, and they don't have any financial resources to go after.
+You have to take them to court and win...and then you have to prevail at actually collecting any damages.
+The world is full of low-level knock off perpetrators, and they don't have any financial resources to go after.
 And if you are knocked off by a big company, they can outlast you in court.
-So a patent isn't as valuable as many think.
+The odds of a patent helping a small inventor are stacked against them.

 My Spiral Wishing Wells have been copied at least 16 times over the years.
-All but one has come and gone.
-And the one that is still breathing isn't causing me any problems.
-Part of the reason is that most of the knock-offs are made by people who think it is easy to sell.
-They publish a website, or go try to place Wells locally, and find out it isn't as easy as it looks.
+Most come and go.
+They typically don't cause me any problems because they aren't commercially successful.
+They have found that it is easier to steal than to sell.
+They publish a website, or try to place Wells locally, and find out it isn't as easy as it looks.
 Again, marketing is the key to success...not the product.
-Your product has to be good, but that isn't the key to success.
+Your product has to be good, but that isn't the key to its success.

-When they publish a website, that doesn't do them any good because no one finds them.
+When knock-offs publish a website, that doesn't do them much good because no one finds them.
 I have spent years getting to the very top of the organic search results.
 So when people look for a "coin spinning funnel" or a "wishing well fund raising device" or any derivation of those searches, they find my website in the top spot.
 I get the same top organic results with my other products and websites which underscores the importance of marketing.
-So when a knock-off person finds that they can't sell the devices as easily as they thought they could, they drop out of sight as fast as they appeared.
-If they persist, I can send a courtesy letter to the owner or manager of the host location that refers to my patent and lets them know I am starting an investigation to see if the device they have infringes on my patent.
+So when a knock-off finds that they can't sell the devices as easily as they thought they could, they drop out of sight as fast as they appeared.
+If they persist, I can send a courtesy letter to the owner or manager of the host location that refers to my patent and lets them know I am starting an investigation to see if the device they have in their store infringes on my patent.
 They don't want to be in the middle of a legal battle, so they get rid of it immediately, and that usually shuts the knock-off down.
-So a patent is valuable, but not because it legally stops people from copying you.
+So a patent is valuable, but not because it stops people from copying you.

 Another way I win is because this is my business.
 Knock-offs usually have their hands in a lot of other things and their communication ethic is as shady as their willingness to steal an idea.
 My communication and customer service is impressive.
 I answer phone calls and emails immediately and thoroughly.
 My prospective customers quickly come to know that they are dealing with a professional.
-Many have commented that they sent an inquiry or left a voice mail with another supplier, but they hadn't heard back from them, or when they did, there were a lot of claims but no substance.
+Many have commented that they sent an inquiry or left a voice mail with another coin funnel seller, but they hadn't heard back from them, or when they did, there were a lot of claims but no substance.